 Trip Highlights:

-• Tibetan Buddhist villages indicating unique lifestyle, culture and tradition
+- Tibetan Buddhist villages indicate unique lifestyles, culture, and tradition

 The monks of the monastery organize this festival for three days when they perform mask dances in front of the head Lama.
-The local people of Mustang region also take active part in the celebration of the festival, which shows that they are dedicated to keep their ancient festival intact so that they can hand over to the coming generations.
-However, this year Tiji Festival is scheduled to celebrate on the 19th, 20th and 21st of the month of May.
-If you want to participate in this joyful moment being a part of it, you should plan Upper Mustang trek in the third week of May.
+The local people of the Mustang region also take an active part in the celebration of the festival, which shows that they are dedicated to keeping their ancient festival intact so that they can hand it over to the coming generations.
+However, this year Tiji Festival is scheduled to be celebrated on the 19th, 20th, and 21st of May.
+If you want to participate in this joyful moment being a part of it, you should plan the Upper Mustang trek in the third week of May.

 Apart from the most vibrant festival, you can enjoy the amazing view of the Himalayas of the Annapurna Massif and Dhaulagiri Massif.
-The walled city Lo Manthang, Thungchen Gompa built in the 15th century and Choede Monastery is the significant milestones of the ancient art and architect of the hidden kingdom of the trans-Himalayan region.
-The monasteries, chortens and mani walls embroidered with the colourful prayer flags decently justify the glorious existence of Tibetan Buddhist culture and tradition in this region.
+The walled city of Lo Manthang, Thungchen Gompa built in the 15th century, and Choede Monastery the significant milestones of the ancient art and architecture of the hidden kingdom of the trans-Himalayan region.
+The monasteries, chortens, and mani walls embroidered with colorful prayer flags decently justify the glorious existence of Tibetan Buddhist culture and tradition in this region.

-This restricted area trekking of Nepal introduces you with a group of about 10,000 man-made caves known as the Sky Caves.
-The Sky Caves that stand on the backdrop of the Kali Gandaki River are which often compared with the ‘Pyramids of Egypt’, stand on the backdrop of the Kali Gandaki River.
-The art and architecture, inscriptions and manuscripts preserved in these caves proved that they are nearly 2,000-3,000 years old.
+This restricted area trekking of Nepal introduces you to a group of about 10,000 man-made caves known as the Sky Caves.
+The Sky Caves that stand on the backdrop of the Kali Gandaki River are often compared with the ‘Pyramids of Egypt’, which stand on the backdrop of the Kali Gandaki River.
+The art and architecture, inscriptions, and manuscripts preserved in these caves proved that they are nearly 2,000-3,000 years old.
 It is believed that these caves were made to mummify the dead bodies as per the religious and cultural rituals of the contemporary time.
-The thorough study of these caves can give a new testament to the human history.
+The thorough study of these caves can give a new testament to human history.

 Tiji Festival- Upper Mustang Trek 19 Days Itinerary: